TheMisterOdd/Insight/README.md

-# Insight Engine, free and OpenSource Game Framework.
+# Insight Engine, free and OpenSource Renderer.
 Using OpenGL
 ### 3D cross-platform game framework
 Insight is a **C and C++**, multiplatform game framework to create 3D games.
 It provides a varaity of new classes to handle different aspects like **window, input, shaders, GUI...**